babashka/babashka/README.md

 * Batteries included (tools.cli, cheshire, ...)
 * Library support via popular tools like the `clojure` CLI

+Also see the [slides](https://speakerdeck.com/borkdude/babashka-and-the-small-clojure-interpreter-at-clojured-2020) of the Babashka talk at ClojureD 2020 (video coming soon).

 ## Non-goals

 * Performance<sup>1<sup>